hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-for-uefi.md

 ```

 If unsure which `sdX` device to copy the ISO too, run `dmesg | tail` just after plugging it in.

+Reboot your computer and immediately press the BIOS key (usually F1 or Escape).
+Here you should make sure under the 'Boot' section that Uefi boot is enabled.